 I do a lot of different stuff so I am not into labels.
 I have earned my PhD. in Industrial Engineering, but I previously studied Journalism.
 I love arts but I also appreciate financials.
-In this blog I spent so much time coding as creating contents.
+In this blog I spent so much time coding as creating content.
 You can nose about me in my Linkedin profile.

 About the coffeepot logo